 - Perfect riding position for staying comfortable while commuting, even while wearing business attire (I often cycle to work in a shirt and tie).

 - Provides a great speed for moving about town.
 Although it's not for racing, I never felt as though I was going slow.

 - The weight of this bicycle is a blessing for transporting stuff but makes it impractical for use in areas with hills.
 Slight hills are fine, but be prepared to develop leg muscle as a result.
 Large hills are simply out of the question.

 - The kickstand for this model doesn't feel wide enough for certain tasks.
 There are definitely times when hauling groceries that it just doesn't feel stable when I stopped and stepped off the bicycle (I have always felt stable while riding, even with both the front and rear racks fully loaded).
 If I were a parent looking for a bicycle to haul children (I don't have children), I am not sure that I would trust this bicycle, using the stock kickstand, with supporting a child in a safety seat without an adult present to hold the bicycle.
 All this being said know that it's a great kickstand that is incredibly stable for 99% of the things that I do.

 - Fixing a flat tire does take a little bit of work since taking the tire off is more difficult than other bicycles.
 That being said, I don't get too many flats.

 If you want a stylish bicycle that can replace a car this is a great choice!

-As far the purchasing from J.C.
-Lind, I would not hesitate to do it again and I have recommend this store to a number of people.
+As far as the purchasing from J.C.
+Lind, I would not hesitate to do it again and I have recommended this store to a number of people.
 Jon is responsive, knowledgeable, and spoke right up when he realized that the rear rack I wanted was going to come with a few scratches.
 It didn't bother me as they were only cosmetic, but it says a lot that he was open and willing to work with me.